-The term of this AGREEMENT shall be retroactive from October 1, 2021, and shall continue through June 30, 2022.
-It is understood and agreed that GRANTEE has commenced work and incurred costs prior to execution of this AGREEMENT in anticipation of its execution.

-CITY agrees to reimburse GRANTEE for those costs in accordance with the terms of the AGREEMENT.
-However, in no event shall GRANTEE be reimbursed for costs incurred prior to October 1, 2021.
+It is understood and agreed that GRANTEE has provided services prior to the execution of this AGREEMENT in anticipation of its execution.
+If CITY accepts and approves the services provided by GRANTEE prior to the date of this AGREEMENT, CITY agrees to compensate GRANTEE for those services in accordance with the terms of this AGREEMENT.
+However, in no event shall GRANTEE be compensated for work performed for CITY prior to October 1, 2022.